 Music is taught in the Music Room by one of our specialist music teachers:

 Exploring pulse and rhythm

 Exploring instruments and symbols

 Exploring timbre, tempo and dynamics

 In Year One, the length of the PE lesson is affected by how quickly the children can get themselves dressed and undressed.
 They quickly learn speed and the importance of tidiness so that there are no missing socks later!
-The children love their PE and games lessons with Mrs Parsons and enjoy making the most of all the space in the Sports Hall to let off steam and to get fit and healthy bodies.
-They focus on dance, gymnastics and a variety of games which help with their general fitness, hand/eye coordination, balance, team-work and ball skills.
+The children love their PE and games lessons and enjoy making the most of all the space in the Sports Hall to let off steam and to get fit and healthy bodies.
+They focus on dance, gymnastics and a variety of games which help with their general fitness, hand/eye coordination, balance, teamwork and ball skills.